Reading sidewalks as a spiritual practice

 “I on Thy path, O God.
 Thou O God, in my steps.”

-Ken Rummer, a retired Presbyterian pastor, writes about life and faith from the middle of Iowa by the High Trestle Trail.
-To view other posts by this writer, go here.
+Ken Rummer, retired Presbyterian pastor, writing about life and faith from the middle of Iowa by the High Trestle Trail.